antimony-lang/antimony/docs/developers/backends.md

 # Backends

-Sabre currently implements a JavaScript backend, but a C backend is in development.
+Antimony currently implements a JavaScript backend, but a C backend is in development.
 WASM, ARM and x86 are planned.
 The backend can be specified in the `Cargo.toml` file in the root of the project:

 ```toml